-The Little Coal Creek Trail was originally established in the late seventies.
+Ermine Hill trail was originally established in the late seventies.
 It is what would be characterized as a "fall line" trail.
-These types of trails are prone to degradation due to erosion.
+These trails are prone to degradation due to erosion.
 They were never designed in what we would define as a sustainable approach.
 They were punched in at the time when considerations for proper trail design simply didn't happen.

-Little Coal Creek is one of three primary access trails to the Kesugi Ridge Trail and a key connector in the Alaska Long Trail (AKLT) system, providing access to the Denali State Park segment of the AKLT.
+Ermine Hill is one of three primary access trails to the Kesugi Ridge Trail and a key connector in the Alaska Long Trail (AKLT) system, providing access to the Denali State Park segment of the AKLT.
 The purpose of this funding request is to make trail tread repairs within the trail corridor, reroute the trail as much as possible where feasible, to improve trail tread gradients that better align with our trail standards.

-We will hire contractors to complete all phases of the work required including but not limited to; trail assessment, planning, clearing, and trail construction.
+DNR DPOR will hire contractors to complete all phases of the work required including but not limited to trail assessment, planning, clearing, and trail construction.